Erk Russell: The Junkyard Dawgs

-After talking with a fan, Jimmy Matthew, Erk decided to use the phrase “Junkyard Dawgs” as motivation for his defense after an uncharacteristically poor season in 1974.
-After Erk received Vince Dooley's okay, Russell called Roger Dancz, the director of Georgia's Redcoat Marching Band, and suggested that if the Bulldogs ever did something good on the field, how about cranking up a few bars of Jim Croce's "Bad, bad Leroy Brown."
+After talking with a friend, Jimmy Matthews, Erk decided to use the phrase “Junkyard Dawgs” as motivation for his defense after an uncharacteristically poor season in 1974.
+After Erk received Vince Dooley's okay, Russell called Roger Dancz, the director of Georgia's Redcoat Marching Band, and suggested that if the Bulldogs ever did something good on the field, how about cranking up a few bars of Jim Croce's "Bad, Bad Leroy Brown".

 From the American Football Coaches Association's Defensive Football Strategies, the chapter penned by Erk defines the Junkyard Dawgs, "By our own definition, a Junkyard Dog is a dog completely dedicated to his task, that of defending his goal line.
 Further, he is very often a reject (from the offense) or the runt of the litter.
 Nobody wants him, and he is hungry.
 We had three walk-ons, four QBs, and three running backs in our original Junkyard Dog starting cast, which averaged 208 pounds across the front.
 In short, a Junkyard Dog is one who must stretch and strain all of his potential just to survive.
 Then he can think about being good."

-Georgia went 9-3 in 1975 and brought home the third SEC title for Dooley in 1976.
+Georgia went 9–3 in 1975 and brought home the third SEC title for Dooley in 1976.

 During the 17 years that Erk served as Georgia Bulldogs' defensive coordinator, the 'Dawgs played 192 games and held the opposition to 17 or fewer points in 135 of them.
 In 74 of those contests, the defense kept the other team's scoring in the single digits, including 27 shutouts.
 Coach Russell's Georgia defenses allowed more than 28 points just 18 times in 17 seasons.

 The Godfather of Soul, James Brown, even recorded "Dooley's Junkyard Dawgs", and belted out the tune during the half time of the Florida-Georgia game in the Gator Bowl Stadium.